 How long does a foreclosure on a reverse mortgage take?

-Foreclosures can be as quick as 5 and a half months or can drag on to more than 2 years in some instances.
-It all depends on where the property is located, what the foreclosure laws are in the area, the time required for services that HUD and the lender require for the foreclosure process (which can include appraisal, title and other third-party services) and any legal motions filed.
+Foreclosures can be as quick as 5 and a half months or drag on to more than 2 years in some instances.
+It all depends on where the property is located, what the foreclosure laws are in the area, the time required for services that HUD and the lender require for the foreclosure process (which can include an appraisal, title, and other third-party services), and any legal motions filed.
 Typically, foreclosures do not begin immediately, and the timeline doesn’t start until the first notice of default is filed in the county where the property is located.
-The bottom line though is that a reverse mortgage will take just about as long as a forward or traditional loan once the Notice of Default has been filed.
-Borrowers who wish to resolve their issues with a reverse mortgage lender should always attempt to do so before this notice is filed rather than wait until the foreclosure begins and clock is ticking (as is the case with any foreclosure action).
+The bottom line is that t a reverse mortgage will take just about as long as a forward or traditional loan once the Notice of Default has been filed.
+Borrowers who wish to resolve their issues with a reverse mortgage lender should always attempt to do so before this notice is filed rather than wait until the foreclosure begins.
+The clock is ticking (as with any foreclosure action).

 ARLO recommends these helpful resources: